 What is the service lifespan of a gravel driveway?

-Even though some people think that paving asphalt over gravel driveways extends the service life, the truth is, your gravel driveway can last for as long as 100 years if it is properly maintained and cared for.
+Some people believe that paving asphalt over gravel driveways extends the service life, but the truth is, proper maintenance and care can make your gravel driveway last for as long as 100 years.

 One beautiful thing about gravel is that it can be continually repaired and replenished.
 Conversely, it is difficult to fix the wear and tear to asphalt and concrete driveways, and replacement is usually more budget-friendly than extensive repairs.